 How to Store Spanish Ham

-One of more common questions we get asked is how long a ham will keep for once it has been cut into, the answer to this depends on where the ham will be kept and how it will be stored.
-In Southern Spain where the hams are cured the winters are very dry and cold and summers very hot – perfect natural conditions as the humidity level is very low.
-Here we have some tips on how to store Spanish ham.
+One of the more common questions we get asked is how long a ham will keep for once it has been cut into, the answer to this depends on where the ham will be kept and how it will be stored, (also from where it has been purchased from).
+In Southern Spain where quality hams are cured the winters are very dry and cold and summers very hot – perfect natural conditions as the humidity level is very low.
+Here we have some tips on how to store Spanish ham but before we start please read the following:

-A full ham should last for up to six weeks following the steps below – Please note this applies to premium hams from Spain and not economy supermarket varieties.
+A full ham should last for up to six weeks following the steps below – Please note this applies to premium hams from Spain and not economy supermarket or auction site varieties.

 1The first slice: in our carving page we detailed that the initial large slice from the ham should be retained.
 This slice is ideal for covering the exposed area of the meat (another reason to keep the ham carved level) as it will simply lay directly back on top of the ham keeping the meat moist and preventing it from drying out.